jkooij/jkooij.github.io/index.md

 ### Past projects and affiliations

-Before joining 3ME, I was a PostDoc at the computer vision lab of the EWI Faculty of TU Delft.
+Before joining the ME faculty, I was a PostDoc at the computer vision lab of the EWI Faculty of TU Delft.
 In this period, I worked on setting up the new Technology In Motion (TIM) lab at LUMC hospital in Leiden, and developed new signal processing techniques to detect subtle tremors in patients.
 My PhD at the University of Amsterdam addressed automated analysis of pedestrian tracks, using probabilistic graphical models for unsupervised learning and online predictive Bayesian inference.
 For the NWO Cassandra and EU-FP7 ADABTS projects, I developed graphical models for the integration of audio-visual cues, and for anomaly detection, in surveillance applications.